 Other Specified Feeding or Eating Disorder (OSFED)

 Chronic laxative abuse without binge patterns can fall under purging disorder, a classification listed within the umbrella term of OSFED.
 When this is the case, the individual often abuses laxatives to control weight or body shape.
-However, they may eat relatively normally or engage in disordered habits that do not meet the criteria for restriction or binge eating.3
+However, they may eat relatively normally or engage in disordered habits that do not meet the criteria for restriction or binge eating.4

-Symptoms of Laxative Abuse
+Symptoms of Laxative Overuse

 Many people try to conceal their laxative abuse due to shame, fear, and embarrassment.
 It can be hard to tell if a loved one is struggling.
 That said, chronic laxative abuse behaviors often have a negative impact on someone’s physical and mental health.
 These adverse symptoms can occur both in the short and long-term.